Skip to content

 Data Storage

-Tracking data is stored in VS Code workspace settings:
+Tracking data can be stored in either workspace settings or user settings:

 • Organized by month and year